Web-Ex-Machina/contao-geodata/docs/HOOKS.md

 --- | --- | ---
 $arrUploaded | `array` | Array of uploaded files path
 $arrExcelPattern | `array` | Array to make column in file match a field in the `\WEM\GeoDataBundle\Model\Item` object
+$updateExistingItems | `bool` | `true` if checkbox for updating existing items instead of simply creating new entries is checked
+$deleteExistingItems | `bool` | `true` if checkbox for deleting existing items not in import files is checked
 $objMap | `\WEM\GeoDataBundle\Model\Map` | The `\WEM\GeoDataBundle\Model\Map` in which items are to be imported
 $caller | `\WEM\GeoDataBundle\Backend\Callback` | The calling object